Jaw Pain & Migraines

 TMJ is an acronym for the temporomandibular joint, which is a hinge that connects your jaw to the bones in front of each ear – the temporal bones of your skull.
 This is where temporomandibular disorder (TMD) can occur and result in discomfort, dysfunction, and pain in the joints and muscles that make up the jaw and control its movement.
-For most, jaw pain does not indicate a serious condition and the pain they experience is temporary and occasional.
-For some, however, substantial long-term symptoms may develop and cause more than just infrequent irritation.
+For some substantial long-term symptoms may develop and cause more than just infrequent irritation.

-As there are still many factors of TMJ disorders that are unknown, we may try to offer more conservative treatments for your pain or discomfort.
-Self-care or at-home practices such as eating soft foods, avoiding extreme jaw movements (wide yawning, gum chewing, loud singing), learning relaxing and stress-reducing techniques, applying ice packs, and practicing gentle jaw stretching and exercises will be some of the first treatment options we encourage.
+We may first try to offer more conservative treatments for your pain or discomfort.
+Self-care or at-home practices such as eating soft foods, avoiding extreme jaw movements, learning relaxing and stress-reducing techniques, applying ice packs, and practicing gentle jaw stretching and exercises will be some of the first treatment options we encourage.

-The most recommended option for TMD treatment is an oral appliance called an Orthotic or stabilization splint.
+The most recommended option for TMD treatment is an oral appliance called an orthotic or stabilization splint.
 This is a plastic guard that fits over the lower teeth and balances your bite.
 One of the main causes of jaw pain is an imbalanced bite, this is also the easiest to correct.
-Once your bite is balanced (so that all teeth are contacting at the same time), joint pressure is equalized and the jaw feels more relaxed.
-Some patients are able to wear the Orthotic part-time, and some patients will need to progress to a fixed or permanent Orthotic.
-If an Orthotic increases your pain or affects the way you bite, you should contact your dentist right away.
+Once your bite is balanced, joint pressure is equalized and the jaw feels more relaxed.
+Dr. Lawlor has completed advanced training on Orthotics and TMJ therapy and would be happy to schedule a consultation.